-To apply for Australian Citizenship contact the Department of Immigration and Citizenship on 131 880, or go to www.citizenship.gov.au to download the necessary forms.
+To apply for Australian Citizenship contact the Department of Home Affairs on 131 880, or visit the Department's website to download

 The answers to the following frequently asked questions supplied by the Department of Immigration and Citizenship may address your Citizenship inquiry:

 Q. When is my ceremony?A. When you have been scheduled to attend a ceremony you will receive an invitation by mail approximately 2–4 weeks before the date of your ceremony.